on Alcohol and Other Drugs

 Definitions Relating to Alcohol and Other Drug Violations

-Possession of alcohol or drugs refers, but is not limited, to holding, no matter the duration, alcohol or illegal drugs/controlled substances in hand or, having them in one’s clothing, purse/book bag (or similar case), automobile, or residence.
+Possession of alcohol or drugs refers, but is not limited, to holding, no matter the duration, alcohol or illegal drugs/controlled substances in hand or, having them in one’s clothing, purse/book bag (or similar case), automobile, residence, or other personal belonging.

 Consumption of alcohol refers to the act of drinking or ingesting any amount of an alcoholic beverage.

 Use of drugs refers to the act of ingesting, inhaling, drinking, eating, and/or any other method of introducing an illegal drug or controlled substance into one’s body.

 Distribution of drugs refers to the sharing of illegal drugs/controlled substances with or giving them to others.

 Sale of drugs refers to the exchange of illegal drugs/controlled substances for money or other forms of compensation (sale).

 Facilitating the possession/use of alcohol or drugs refers to the act of allowing others to possess, consume, or use alcohol or illegal drugs/controlled substances in one’s residence or automobile.